AliceO2Group/QualityControl/doc/QuickStart.md

     o2-qc-run-basic

 Thanks to the Data Processing Layer (DPL, more details later) it is a single process that steers all the _devices_, i.e. processes making up the workflow.
-A window should appear that shows a graphical representation of the workflow.
+A window should appear that shows a graphical representation of the workflow if you are running locally.
+If you are running remotely via ssh, the DPL Debug GUI will not open.
+In some cases, it then requires to run with `-b`.
 The output of any of the processes is available by double clicking a box.
 If a box is red it means that the process has stopped, probably abnormally.

+This is not the GUI we will use to see the histograms.

 ![basic-dpl-gui](images/basic-dpl-gui.png)